xumr0x/service-api-example/docs/discovery.md

 ### Service()

 Service() returns the address of an instance running a given service.
 Internally, the client first asks for the list of instances running a particular service.
 Then, it picks one of the instances (ip addresses) using a load balancing strategy.
 Before returning the address, it checks if the address is still *alive* via `EXISTS ...`.
 If it is alive, return the address.
 Otherwise, picks another address.
+Throws an Exception if no suitable address is found.

 This is what happens in Redis,